dwmw2/PD-Stepper-Blinds/README.md

 Two 25mm bolts go through the other corners of the outer assembly to secure it to the backing plate, with the blind cord inside.

 ![Final Assembly](images/PXL_20250329_202715522.MP.webp)

+## Installation

+For instructions on mounting the completed assembly into your window frame, see [INSTALLATION.md](INSTALLATION.md).